 Under data protection laws, we are required to provide you with certain information about who we are, how we process your personal data and for what purposes, and the legal basis for the processing.

-We (GP Access Ltd trading as askmyGP) are committed to protecting your personal data and respecting your privacy.
+We (Salvie Ltd trading as askmyGP) are committed to protecting your personal data and respecting your privacy.

 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

 Salvie Ltd is the supplier of the askmyGP Service.
 We are a data processor of the personal data you provide when using our service with your GP Practice, who are the data controller.
 The processing is necessary for the performance of the statutory duties of the GP Practice.
 As a data processor we may only process your data as instructed by the data controller – your GP Practice.
 This is limited to our provision of the askmyGP application and associated activities that help us manage and analyse our services.

 Full name of legal entity: Salvie Ltd trading as askmyGP

 Email address: email@example.com

 Postal address: 70 Main Street, Cossington, Leicestershire, LE7 4UW

 You have the right to make a complaint at any time to the supervisory authority for data protection issues.
 If you live in the UK this is the Information Commissioner’s Office (ICO) Our ICO registration number is Z3487875.
 If you live in Isle of Man this is the Isle of Man Information Commissioner.
 Our registration number is R001646

 We keep our policies under regular review.
 This policy may change and if it does, these changes will be posted on this page and, where necessary, we will notify you.
 The new policy may be displayed on-screen and you may be required to read and accept the changes to continue your use of the Service.